If you keep the basic concept of an income tax in mind, though, it should become easier to figure out:

 Update 2/19/14: I switched to H&R Block the last two years because it was a bit more intuitive to me.

 Setting Up WithholdingSetting up proper withholding is essential for avoiding a nasty surprise next year.
 You can try to use the IRS Withholding Calculator, but I’ve found it to be a bit complicated.
 You can also simply do an estimate for your next year’s taxes using this year’s tax return form and just divide the owed taxes by 12 to figure out how much you should have withheld, then file a new Form W-4 by placing the adjustment amount in Box 6.

 And keep in mind that while it might feel great to have a sizable refund, that really means you gave the government an interest-free loan.
 You would have been better off putting that extra money in a savings account.

 Use at own riskI hope that my guide above has helped give you a place to start from with your taxes.
-Keep in mind that these are just guidelines for the basic situations that I think most people will have: A stipend, some scholarship or grant money, and maybe a savings account.
+Keep in mind that these are just guidelines for the basic situations that I think most graduate students will have: A stipend, some scholarship or grant money, and maybe a savings account.
 If you think I’ve missed an important common issue, please let me know.

 And of course, if you have some sort of funky situation—you have self-employment income, or are somehow making extraordinary amounts of money, or are investing in non-retirement accounts, etc.—then read the relevant IRS publications to do it yourself, rely on software like TurboTax or H&R Block, and/or hire a tax professional.
 I actually highly recommend trying to learn the tax codes that apply to you, even if you ultimately use software or a professional.